 Blending the whole orange is key for texture, but it also increases the flavor, nutrition, and color of these muffins!

 3. Add the dry ingredients (flour, baking soda, baking powder, salt) and the craisins or raisins (if using).
-Pulse a few more seconds (5-10 seconds) just until mixed.
-Don't overmix (over mixing will stop the muffins from being fluffy).
+Pulse a few more seconds (5-10 seconds), just until mixed.
+Don't overmix since it will stop the muffins from being fluffy.
 There may be a few streaks of flour still; that is okay.

-If I can find organic oranges, I like adding the zest to the tops of these muffins (and even a little extra after they are baked).
+If I can find organic oranges (use organic, as more sprays would be used on conventional oranges), I like adding the zest to the tops of these muffins (and even a little extra after they are baked).
 The orange zest gives a burst of flavor and makes them look even prettier with a pop of ombre orange flecks!

 Watch how to make these quick orange muffins: